 Ultimately, Snap's success will be determined by its ability to attract advertising revenue in a highly competitive market.
 We've seen Twitter fail to monetize its user base while Facebook flourishes.
 At the same time, Facebook continues to grow its user base while Twitter struggles to maintain high user growth rates.
-With the hype and attention SNAP's IPO is receiving, the firm will be hard pressed to meet or beat expectations from the get-go.
+With the hype and attention Snap's IPO is receiving, the firm will be hard pressed to meet or beat such high expectations.